-Laetrile/Amygdalin (PDQ®): Complementary and alternative medicine - Patient Information [NCI]Skip to the navigation
+Laetrile/Amygdalin (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]Skip to the navigation

 - Laetrile is given by mouth as a pill or by intravenous injection (see Question 4).